New Growth Areas to house 110,000 people

 Currently, urban infill and Armstrong Creek provide the majority of future housing in Geelong.
 The population of the Armstrong Creek growth area has reached 7,000 people with room to grow to 55,000 residents, or 22,000 homes, still available.

-The growth areas were identified in the G21 Regional Growth Plan, which was adopted by the Victorian Government in 2013.
-The Growth Plan, and its partner document the G21 Regional Growth Plan Implementation Plan, were produced to ensure that appropriate regional infrastructure was in place when it was required.
+The growth areas were identified in the G21 Regional Growth Plan, and its partner document the G21 Regional Growth Plan Implementation Plan, which were produced to ensure that appropriate regional infrastructure was in place when it was required.